RAVIGANESHMBHAT/react-custom-hooks/README.md

 ## Incorrect memoization with children props

 #### In the current commit, we have the ChildThree component which takes the children as props.
 So, it is unnecessary to export the ChildThree with React.memo since the children.prop itself is a new reference and the React will anyhow re-render the ChildThree component.

+## Incorrect memo with impure components

+#### Impure component means, the component where JSX can change even though the props are not changed.
+(Eg: Update current time on screen)